-The orthopaedic surgery residency at Spectrum Health, in partnership with Michigan State University Orthopaedic Surgery Residency focuses on the purposeful development of surgical skills, and residents have access to a high volume of cases across all specialties, where they first assist from intern year and progress with autonomy in the operating room based on their experience.
+The orthopaedic surgery residency at Spectrum Health, in partnership with Michigan State University College of Human Medicine focuses on the purposeful development of surgical skills, and residents have access to a high volume of cases across all specialties, where they first assist from intern year and progress with autonomy in the operating room based on their experience.
 The residency fosters a spirit of inquiry to provide the skills and habits required to critically evaluate the orthopaedic literature and participate in research.
 Development of strong clinical and surgical skills is coupled with an emphasis on providing compassionate patient care and mentorship.

 Residents receive training in hospital, clinic, outpatient and office settings.
 Our teaching staff includes fellowship-trained surgeons in all specialties including trauma, hand, foot and ankle, total joint arthroplasty, spine, shoulder, sports, pediatric orthopaedic surgery and orthopaedic oncology.